winitzki/scall/tutorial/programming_dhall.md

 Just like `Stream/take`, the function `Stream/truncate` requires an explicit bound on the size of the output list.
 We cannot write a function that stops extracting data from a given stream at the data item that satisfies some condition (say, after the first `Natural` number that is equal to zero).
+It is also impossible to implement a function that determines whether a given stream   terminates.

 Streams represent conceptually "infinite" structures, and working with those structures in System Fω often requires an explicit upper bound on the number of possible iterations.
-It is impossible to implement a function that determines whether a given stream ever terminates.

 #### The  `cons` constructor for streams.
 Performance issues